VanBortleLab/dominatR/README.md

 ### Features

-- **Built-in normalization methods:** If desired, feature counts can be normalized across conditions using built-in normalization functions (quantile normalization, min-max normalization, counts per million (cpm), reads per kb per million (rpkm), transcript per million (tpm), etc.)
+- **Built-in normalization methods:** If desired, feature counts can be normalized across conditions using built-in functions (quantile normalization, min-max normalization, counts per million (cpm), reads per kb per million (rpkm), transcript per million (tpm), etc.)

-- **Categorical entropy calculation:** Quickly identify features that are specific to a particular category or condition, or features that are relatively uniform across conditions
+- **Categorical entropy calculation:** Quickly identify features that are specific to a particular category or condition, as well as features that are relatively uniform across conditions

-- **Informative plots:** Generate informative and customizable plots that highlight feature dominance, aiding in the interpretation and communication of your data.
+- **Informative plots:** Generate informative and customizable plots that highlight feature dominance, aiding data interpretation and communication.

 ## Installation